How much should you expect to pay for a cremation service in 2024?

 From surveys conducted with baby boomers, there is definitely an interest in a simple cremation and a growing interest in greener funeral options.

-So, another year of flux for the funeral industry.
-It seems, on the whole, they have finally accepted that cremation is not a passing trend but is here to stay.
+So, it’s been another year of flux for the funeral industry.
+Overall, it seems that they have finally accepted that cremation is not a passing trend but is here to stay.
 However, as more funeral businesses try to stay profitable with the expected lower cost of cremation services, I am sure there are more changes on the horizon.

 1. Deathcare Services – Statistics & Facts. https://www.statista.com/topics/4731/death-care-services-in-the-us/ Published by E. Mazareanu, Jul 10, 2019